 - A lighter coloured wrap will reflect light/heat from the sun and keep you cooler, whereas a darker coloured one will absorb it.
 Choosing lighter colours where possible will keep you a little cooler.

-- Shorter wraps mean less cloth round you in total, and less to carry round with you when not in use
+- Shorter wraps mean less cloth around you in total, and less to carry around with you when not in use

 - All natural fibres are good at heat regulation, but some have a natural propensity to absorb body heat and allow it to dissipate away from you.
 These tend to be the long, hollow fibres such as linen, hemp and even wool.